zoylendt/zoylendt.github.io/content/Note Taking/Quartz Personalization.md

 These are the only strictly required config changes: modify the `pageTitle` & `baseURL` in `quartz.config.ts`.
 Follow [this instructions](https://quartz.jzhao.xyz/configuration#general-configuration) for the `baseURL`.

+## RSS

+The RSS feed is enabled by default, it's reachable at https://zoylendt.github.io/index.xml.

 ## Analytics, fonts, colors

 This are the other changes that happen entirely within `quartz.config.ts`.